astrobit/physconst/README.md

 1. Run `makeindex -s gglo.ist -o $(pkgname).gls $(pkgname).glo`
 1. Run `latex` of some form (e.g. `xelatex`) on `physunits.dtx` to create the index
 1. Run `latex` of some form (e.g. `xelatex`) on `physunits.dtx` to get the right links and labels.

-## Creating distributions

-### Linux / max
-To create a disribution on linux (or mac?)
-1. Build the package as described above.
-1. `make dist` to generate the distributable tarball and zip file

-### Windows or if make doesn't work
-1. Build the package as described above.
-1. Create a directory named `physunits`
-1. Copy `physunits.ins`, `physunits.dtx`, `physunits.pdf`, and `CHANGELOG.md` into the directory
-1. Copy `README.dist.md` into the directory as `README.md`
-1. Copy `makefile.dist` into the directory as `makefile`
-1. Create a `.zip` file from the directory.

 # Installation
 ## Linux (and mac?)